 At first, I had to push back against neighbours who didn’t want change.
 I had unreasonable demands to not use my front yard for what I wanted.
 But suddenly, the urban agriculture movement caught on!
 Soon the borough was creating more green space.
 People were admiring my garden from the street, telling me “I always look forward to seeing what you’re gonna do.”

 In spring 2015, I installed something I’d wanted since I saw them, widespread, in Denmark in 2009: a green driveway.
-It was a design of my own, with some inspiration I’d taken from a course in home renovation.
+It was a design of my own, with some inspiration I’d taken from a course in home renovation from Héritage Montréal (the course is no longer offered).
 It took a month of sporadic work to complete, but the results were instantaneous.
 Passersby, including a landscape architect specializing in golf courses, all exclaimed good thoughts about the style!
 And then, I waited one year to see how it held up under use and the seasons before I started offering to do the same for others.

 Because if we’re going to repair some of the environmental damage we’ve done with urbanization, and be better prepared for a resilient future, we need to start managing our properties according to ecological principles.
 And that means ecological landscaping.

 We live in a world where temperatures are rising, storm floods are getting bigger, and biodiversity is under heavy threat.
 80% of species in Canada have declined to small fractions of what they were in 1970.
 We need to reverse this trend.
 And we, who live in the city, think we can do nothing.